Low or Free Purine Beer: Beat Gout While Enjoying the Best Beers

 Kirin Tanrei Platinum Double

 This premium beer is purine-free and is another excellent option for gout.
 With a finger of frothy head, it pours an orange-yellow color.
-The head quickly fades, and the dominant aromas are of pilsner, bread malts, sweet potato and caramel.
+The beer head quickly fades, and the dominant aromas are of pilsner, bread malts, sweet potato, and caramel.

-It has a dry, semi-spicy finish, with more of the same in terms of flavor, plus spicy and herbal hops, bread, caramel and pilsner malts.
-It also has a faint black pepper grind to it.
-The mouth sensation is effervescent at first, but it rapidly settles down.
-It has a medium thickness to it.
+It has a dry, semi-spicy finish, with more of the same in terms of flavor, plus spicy and herbal hops, bread, caramel, and pilsner malts.
+It also has a faint black pepper note to it, and the mouth sensation is effervescent at first but rapidly settles down.

 Passover Honey Beer by Ramapo Valley

 The spices and herbs used in brewing this beer make it stand out among many other options available today.
-Most brews use barley, wheat, as well as other grains that may add to the purine levels.
-However, this Honey beer is void of these grains.
-It skips the malting process and does not extract sugar from any grain.
+Most brews use barley, wheat, and other grains that may add to the purine levels.
+However, this Honey beer is void of these grains by skipping the malting process and does not extract sugar from any grain.

-Instead, the brewer mixes natural herbs and spices – honey and molasses with hops.
-This reduces the purine levels in the beer, making it ideal for drinking with gout issues.
+Instead, the brewery mixes natural herbs and spices – honey and molasses with hops to reduce the purine levels in the beer, making it ideal for drinking with gout issues.
 It appears medium-gold with plenty of fizzy bubbles clinging to the glass.

-Passover Honey beer by Ramapo Valley has a huge honey aroma and you will likely not feel the hops.
+Passover Honey beer has a big honey aroma that balances perfectly with the subtle hop addition.
 The flavor resembles a white table wine, with fruity currants and sweet finishes.
-This gluten-free beer has a smooth mouthfeel and mid-drinkability.
-Its alcohol content of 5.2 percent gives it a noticeable alcohol taste.

 Ultra Pure Gold by Michelob box